There’s nothing more fascinating (well to me!!) than visual research tools.

 The New South Wales Government has made available aerial maps of Sydney and part of their basemaps include photographs taken from 1943.

 It is fascinating to chose the maps and then move the slider toolbar up and down to see how things have changed in 70 years.

-Look, at for example this view above Enmore Park and Marrickville Metro Shopping centre.
-It is a fairly recent photograph showing the newish Aquatic Centre and Metro is busy with a lot of cars parking on their upper level.
+For example, look at this view above Enmore Park and Marrickville Metro Shopping centre.
+It is a fairly recent photograph showing the newish Aquatic Centre and the Metro is busy with a lot of cars parking on their upper level.